geekbozu/PicoGreylink/readme.md

 ### Hardware

-The Pico is connected to a graphing calculator using 4 pins and 2 diodes to emulate an open drain bus.
+The Pico is connected to a graphing calculator using 4 pins and 2 diodes to emulate an open collector bus.
 This could be done with fast switching of pins from input to output mode, However I find the code was easier and cleaner to write this way...for now.

 <img src="docs\BasicWireup.png" alt="BasicWireup" style="zoom:50%;" />